 Skip to main content

-The Run JS Script node allows developers to write, execute, and manage custom JavaScript code to implement specific business logic or extend existing services.
+Run JS Script Node allows developers to write, execute, and manage custom JavaScript code to implement specific business logic or extend existing services.
 It is applicable to various scenarios, including but not limited to:

-Use data from other nodes in the workflow, and after processing, output it to subsequent nodes for use.
-Invoke third-party HTTP services via HTTP requests.
-Use the Cloud Development SDK to invoke Cloud Development services, such as cloud database or cloud functions.
-Using the WeDa SDK to invoke WeDa data source services, such as data models and APIs.
+After processing data from other nodes in the workflow, it outputs the result for use by subsequent nodes.
+Call third-party HTTP services via HTTP request.
+Use Cloud Development SDK to invoke Cloud Development services, such as databases or cloud functions.
+Use WeDa SDK to invoke WeDa data source services, such as data models and APIs.

 caution